Buying real estate in Cape Town?

 Which areas are truly high-end in Cape Town right now?

-The truly high-end neighborhoods in Cape Town right now are concentrated on the Atlantic Seaboard (Sea Point, Bantry Bay, Clifton, and Camps Bay), in the prime Southern Suburbs (Bishopscourt and Upper Constantia), and in select Waterfront and foreshore luxury developments.
+The truly high-end residential areas in Cape Town in 2026 are concentrated on the Atlantic Seaboard, particularly Clifton, Camps Bay, Bantry Bay, and the upper parts of Sea Point, along with prime Southern Suburbs pockets like Bishopscourt and Upper Constantia.

 Don't buy the wrong property, in the wrong area of Cape Town